SimonEnsemble/PorousMaterials.jl/README.md

 ### Energetics

 # TODO
-* random rotation matrix needs testing and is currently wrong.
+* random rotation matrix needs tests
+* rules for Ewald summation parameters
 * add hook so that tests run before committing
 * henry coeff (Melanie)
-* fix GCMC to allow complex molecules (Arthur)
 * Ewald for molecules in GCMC (Arthur)
 * make sure no 100000000000 - 10000000000.01 is going on with electrostatics adding to vdw...
 * add guest-guest tests for CO2, other moleucles that are multiple beads